madinamarat/madinamarat/README.md

 ### Hi there!
 I'm Madina 👋 👩🏻‍💻
-#### I am a data scientist with extensive experience in mapping out business processes and a passion for helping others.
+#### I am a data scientist with extensive experience in business processes mining and a passion for helping others.

 - 🔭 I’m currently working on [MNIST](https://github.com/madinamarat/MNIST)
 - 🌱 Learning Keras